ajaygill2020/datascience-hw3/README.md

 Documentation
 --------------

 In this homework assignment, I will create a simple Airport simulation model using DES with Simpy.
 While three models are shown in the "main_homework_file.ipynb" notebook, the last model is the most complex out of the three.

+Going through the 'main_homework_file' notebook:
+* You can divide this notebook into three SimPy models.
+It starts with the simplest one of entering and exiting our airport simulation with a fixed interarrival time.
+* The second SimPy model add two delay processes and how those impact the flow of our simulation.
+* Lastly, the third SimPy model tries to mimic a simplified, but real example of going to an airport and boarding a flight with made-up data.
+Feel free to follow along my comments to build your own SimPy model for your own discrete event simulation.